Affiliate links on Android Authority may earn us a commission. Learn more.

 Bluestacks was one of the first Android emulators I’d used a few years ago to play Android games on my PC.
-It remains one of the best options even today, with the latest version released back in 2018 — Bluestacks 4 — getting even better.
+It remains one of the best options even today, with the latest version released recently in 2021 — Bluestacks 5 — getting even better.

 You’ll need to sign up with your Google account, as you would on any Android device.
 You can download apps from the Google Play Store by going to the “My Library” section.
 However, after launching Bluestacks on your PC, you’ll see that it puts games front and center.
 The “Game Center” is packed with excellent recommendations, and you can also scroll through various collections and genres to find the best games.
 With Bluestacks 5, the company now boasts a game library with over 2 million apps.

 Bluestacks also made the MSI App Player, which is another excellent emulator, but it is essentially the same thing with a different look.
 The interface is a lot cleaner, and you’ll likely need to know what to download beforehand.
 There are few game recommendations, but for the most part, MSI products are showcased instead.

 Unsurprisingly, you get identical features with both emulators.
 The gaming controls and keyboard mapping are highly customizable, so you shouldn’t have any trouble replicating a PC gaming experience.
 The good news is that the keyboard mapping is pretty solid, even without tinkering too much.
 Built-in modes for shooting and MOBA are a huge help in this regard as well.

 A Multi-instance feature adds a new aspect to strategy and Gacha games by letting you play the same game with multiple accounts.
 You can also play different games from different “instances” to avoid any confusion.
-The emulator also comes with a recording feature and screenshot buttons built-in and easily accessible.
+The emulator also comes with a recording feature and screenshot buttons built-in and is easily accessible.